git-srinath/DMS3.0/doc/SCHEDULER_IMPLEMENTATION_STATUS.md

 ### What Works Now
 1. ✅ Users can create/update job schedules via Flask API
-2. ✅ Schedules are stored in DWJOBSCH (same as before)
+2. ✅ Schedules are stored in DMS_JOBSCH (same as before)
 3. ✅ Scheduler service can run as standalone process
 4. ✅ Recurring jobs are automatically scheduled via APScheduler
 5. ✅ Immediate job requests are queued and executed
 6. ✅ History job requests are queued and executed (day-by-day loop)
 7. ✅ Parent jobs automatically trigger child jobs on completion
-8. ✅ All execution results are logged to DWPRCLOG/DWJOBLOG/DWJOBERR
+8. ✅ All execution results are logged to DMS_PRCLOG/DMS_JOBLOG/DMS_JOBERR
 9. ✅ Checkpoint strategy fields are preserved in logs

 ### What Needs Work